ryuujikuno07/CMUVotingSystem/README.md

 # CMUVotingSystem
 For Capstone Project II Revision ongoing.

- username | password |      IP
+For testing the app just login to this account.

+  username : admin
+  password: admins
- admin        admins      localhost
+  IP: localhost

  Developer : Jim Santos